katoro8989/Plastic_Continuous_Thought_Machines/README.md

 The results highlight several important advantages of the proposed approach:

-- **Better Calibration**: While the original CTM's "most certain" prediction might favor the baseline, relying solely on confidence can negatively impact calibration.
-The proposed method at the final tick achieves a better Expected Calibration Error (ECE) than the baseline at the most certain tick (0.10 vs 0.12), while maintaining competitive accuracy.
+- **Better Calibration**: While the original CTM's most certain prediction might favor the baseline, relying solely on confidence can negatively impact calibration.
+The proposed method at the final tick achieves a better ECE than the baseline at the most certain tick (0.10 vs 0.12), while maintaining competitive accuracy.

 - **Robustness**: The proposed method maintains high accuracy (84.3%) at the final tick with low variance (1.5), compared to the baseline's unstable performance (60.0% with high variance of 17.8).
 This demonstrates the robustness of dynamic weight adjustment for extended reasoning processes.

-- **Out-of-Distribution Generalization**: Confidence-based predictions can be hazardous for out-of-distribution (OOD) generalization.
+- **Out-of-Distribution Generalization**: Confidence-based predictions can be hazardous for OOD generalization.
 The proposed method's ability to maintain stable performance across all ticks makes it more reliable for real-world applications where the distribution of complexity may vary.